ShanmukhanandG/kaggle_video_game_Sales/Video_Game_Analysis-master/README.md

 ## Overview

 The motivation for this project came from opportunity and curiosity.
-I have played video games for most of my life and, between my friends and I, have played hours on every system that has been available in the US.
+I have played video games for most of my life and, between my friends and I, have played hours on every system that has been available in the market.
 When I found this dataset on Kaggle, it seemed interesting to me since I could answer some questions I’ve had while playing video games.
 The four (plus one out of general curiosity after exploring the data some more) questions I set out to answer were the following:

 1. Who is the most acclaimed game developer by critics/users?